Last updated on December 11th, 2023

-- Locate source(s) of failure in axle assemblies
+- Locate sourc of failure in axle assemblies

 - Reduce failure and rework rates using automotive manufacturing data

-- Assemblies require >200 measurements across 20 different operations to produce one unit
+- Assemblies have >200 signals across 20 operations

 Significant improvements to manufacturing throughput and cost optimization

-A major Tier 1 supplier was looking to leverage machine learning techniques on production assembly data to reduce the rate of product fallout and associated rework for axle assemblies.
-A company-wide initiative to deploy such advanced manufacturing solutions resulted in an engagement with Acerta, the only SaaS provider that demonstrated an extensive history of automotive manufacturing use cases for machine learning.
+A major Tier-1 supplier wanted to leverage machine learning techniques on assembly data to reduce the rate of product fallout and rework for axle assemblies.
+A company-wide search for advanced quality tools resulted in an engagement with Acerta, the only SaaS provider that demonstrated an extensive history of automotive manufacturing use cases for machine learning.

-Several production facilities were considered for the initial deployment, with LinePulse ultimately being utilized globally on multiple lines in several manufacturing facilities to provide insights across the client’s supply chain.
+Several production facilities were considered for the initial deployment, with LinePulse ultimately being implemented globally on multiple lines in several manufacturing facilities to improve quality metrics across the client’s supply chain.

-Acerta initially assisted with qualitatively and quantitatively describing the failure mode by looking to capture information on any complex interactions or information that might be present outside the standard arithmetic methods.
-LinePulse identified several key measurements from the manufacturing process that most reliably predicted backlash failures.
-This enabled the client to narrow down the list of likely causes of the failures—including previously unsuspected relationships resulting from measurements across operations— without the usual manual effort involved in sifting through large volumes of production data.
+Acerta initially assisted with qualitatively and quantitatively describing the failure mode by capturing information on any complex interactions that might be present outside the standard arithmetic methods.
+LinePulse identified several key signals from the manufacturing process that most reliably predicted backlash failures.
+This enabled the client to narrow down the list of likely causes of the failures—including previously unsuspected relationships resulting from signals across operations— without the usual manual effort involved in sifting through large volumes of production data.

-Working through progressively production ready trials through the Linepulse Platform, adapted and customized to fit the plant network infrastructure, Acerta was able implement the solution at a production scale across two assembly lines in the facility.
+Working through progressively production-ready trials through LinePulse, adapted and customized to fit the plant network infrastructure, Acerta was able implement the solution across two assembly lines in the facility.